willowisp01/tp/docs/UserGuide.md

 * `GRADE` should be one of the valid grades: **[A+, A, A-, B+, B, B-, C+, C, D+, D, F]**.

 Example:
-* `setweak B` displays a weak marker for all students with grade B or lower.
+* `setweak g/B` displays a weak marker for all students with grade B or lower.

 Default Weakness Threshold